TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Codify.md

 <br />

-There are two potential vulnerabilities in the script due to poor programming practices.
+There are `two potential vulnerabilities` in the script due to `poor programming practices`.

-1.- The first error occurs when comparing two values without using quotes, as this can cause some bash characters to be misinterpreted and we can bypass authentication by entering a * as the password:
+1.- The first error occurs when `comparing` two values `without using quotes`, as this can cause some bash characters to be misinterpreted and we can `bypass authentication` by entering a `"*"` as the password:

 <br />